R-Lovelett/TipCalculator/README.md

 # Future Expansion
 - [x] A set of buttons to split a tip between multiple people to display seperately
 - [x] Bug testing (especially for no amount entered and no buttons selected when Calculate button pressed)
-- [x] Compatibility with Dark Mode - currently inverts text color for text field, button, and spinner.
+- [x] Compatibility with Dark Mode - currently inverts text color for text field, button, and spinner